dfinity/portal/docs/developer-docs/setup/manage-canisters.md

     If you were registering canisters to run on a remote execution environment, e.g. the IC blockchain, you would include the `--network` command-line option to perform tasks on the environment specified under this parameter.

-6. Register unique identifiers for the canisters defined in the `dfx.json` by running the following command:
+- #### Step 6:  Register unique identifiers for the canisters defined in the `dfx.json` by running the following command:

         dfx canister create --all

     The command creates the `.dfx/local` directory and adds the `canister_ids.json` file to that directory for the project.

-## Build a Canister with a Local Identifier
+## Build a canister with a local identifier

 After you have written source code for your project, you need to compile it into a WebAssembly module before deploying it as a canister.